Learn more about standard hospital charges

 Maimonides Medical Center is committed to being transparent about our charges.
 The information at the links below contains the charges for all services and items provided by the hospital.
 The charges are uniform for all patients served by the hospital.

-Click below to see hospital charges as of February 2020 (files are in .csv format):
+Click below to see hospital charges as of December 2021. (files are in .csv format)

 Your own charges and out-of-pocket expenses will depend on 1 or more of the following: